dicatalin/devops-course-homework_and_practice/homework01_install_k8s_single_node_script/README.md

-## Instal kubernetes on one machine in sinble node mode for learning with a demo nginx pod
+## Instal kubernetes on one machine in single node mode for learning with a demo nginx pod

 #### Virtual machine characteristics
-OS: Debian 13 (trixie)
+* OS: Debian 13 (trixie)
-CPU: 2 cores
+* CPU: 2 cores
-RAM: 4 GB
+* RAM: 4 GB
-Disk: 20GB
+* Disk: 20GB

 #### Usage